astronomer/docs/learn/connections/azure-data-factory.md

 ---
-title: "Create an Azure Data Factory connection in Airflow"
+title: "Create an Azure Data Factory connection in Apache Airflow®"
 id: azure-data-factory
 sidebar_label: "Connection"
 description: Learn how to create an Azure Data Factory connection in Airflow.
 sidebar_custom_props: { icon: 'img/integrations/azure-data-factory.png' }
 ---

 [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) is a cloud-based data integration and transformation service used to build data pipelines.
-Integrating ADF with Airflow allows you to run ADF pipelines and check their status from an Airflow DAG.
+Integrating ADF with Apache Airflow® allows you to run ADF pipelines and check their status from an Airflow DAG.

 This guide provides the basic setup for creating an ADF connection.
 For a complete integration tutorial, see [Run Azure Data Factory pipelines in Airflow](airflow-azure-data-factory-integration.md).